-Gradually introduce the seedlings to more direct sunlight over a few days.
+Before transplanting, gradually introduce the seedlings to more direct sunlight over a few days.
 Move the pots closer to the actual planting location.
-This will give the plants time to adapt to their new environment and harden their stems.
+This will give the plants time to adapt to their new environment and harden their leaves and stems.

 Plant the seedlings 2-3′ apart to ensure plenty of space later in the season.
 If you’re planting in a container, you’ll want to use one that has at least five gallons of capacity to ensure there is plenty of room for the roots to grow.

 Make sure to add lime or bone-meal to the soil when transplanting, as nightshades tend to go through a lot of calcium during the growing season.

 Fertilize with an organic fertilizer at the time of transplanting.
 You may want to consider adding a root-promoting fertilizer to encourage rapid root growth, or you can mix one aspirin tablet in a gallon of water to reach a similar effect.

 Top dress with mulch to prevent weeds from shooting up and stealing the nutrients your pepper plants need to grow.
 Mulching also keeps the roots cool and moist.